The world is a TARDIS: curiosity and creativity

 Curiosity and creativity

-Something I hadn’t expected the ship to do was to set my desire to learn even more on fire.
+Something I hadn’t expected the ship to do was to set my desire to learn more on fire.
 I had just finished four years immersed in Biomedical Science and its associated New Zealand middle-class culture, my brain was crammed with facts about the brain, and I remember wanting to explore what else was out there!
 Science is great … but so is so much else haha!
-I remember feeling like a Disney young, innocent protagonist who had just finished the first chapter of her life, ready to set off with a burning desire to learn, grow, understand, explore!
+I remember feeling like a young, innocent Disney protagonist who had just finished the first chapter of her life, ready to set off with a burning desire to learn, grow, understand, explore!

 So I believe that it was a God-ordained thing that I met certain people on the ship who blew my mind open to other worlds.
 This is what I wrote about them back in 2014: